-Strategic indicator Status Comment Implement the Donaldson Park Master Plan In progress A funding commitment has been provided by the National Party's new member for Mallee, Anne Webster for \$2.5M.
+Strategic Indicator Status Comment Implement the Donaldson Park Master Plan In progress The funding commitment has been confirmed by the National Party's new member for Mallee, Anne Webster for \$2.5M from the Community Development Grants Programme, regional programs, Regional Development and local government.
 This amount, combined with the funds from other sources, will enable the implementation of the Donaldson Park Master Plan.
-A letter has been sent to Anne Webster asking how the promised funds can be accessed.
-The letter also advises that the Donaldson Park Redevelopment Group has been reconvened to progress the project and that Council has factored the funding into its recently adopted 2019/20 budget in anticipation of the work proceeding.
-Complete feasibility study for childcare services In progress A tender has been issued for the development of a feasibility study.
-Complete business case for childcare services In progress As part of the feasibility study, a business case will be prepared.
-95% or more of road defects completed within timeframe allocated In progress During the 2018/19 financial year Council Works department completed 7,223 date imposed defects.
-A total of 7,190 defects were completed before their due date, with 33 completed after their due date resulting in 99.5% of all date imposed defects completed before their due date.
-This is 4.5% above the target of 95% set in the Council Plan.
-Complete reviews of Asset Management Plans In progress It is anticipated that the Building Asset Management Plan will be presented to Council for adoption at the Council meeting in August 2019.
-Bridges, Urban Drainage and Footpath Asset Management Plans will follow upon completion of the Building Asset Management Plan.
-Provision of vacant land zoned for residential development in and around towns In progress The draft Settlement Strategy was presented to Council Forum in February 2018.
-Community consultation was carried out in April 2018.
-Revisions have been made to the draft since April 2018.
-It is anticipated that the Settlement Strategy will be presented to Council for advertising prior to the end of 2019.
-New residential development in and around towns In progress Upon completion of the Settlement Strategy it is anticipated that new residential development in and around towns will be facilitated.
-Complete feasibility study on increase to public transport In progress A desktop review of previous studies and current opportunities has been conducted with a view to recommending next steps to Council.
-A report to Council will be submitted seeking a resolution to not pursue this action in the Council Plan.
-Work in collaboration with Loddon Campaspe Regional Partnership to examine opportunities for transport for smaller communities Complete At the March 2019 Councillor Forum, there was an item presented regarding a preliminary project proposal for a Public Transport Feasibility Study.
-In discussion with Councillors on the study, the view was expressed that it is disingenuous to continue to promote this through Regional Partnerships as it seemed to be an unresolvable issue.
-A report to Council will be submitted seeking a resolution to not pursue this action in the Council Plan.
+Complete feasibility study for childcare services In progress Draft document is in final stages to be presented to Council in the coming months.
+Complete business case for childcare services In progress Draft document is in final stages to be presented to Council in the coming months.
+95% or more of road defects completed within time frame allocated Complete During the fourth quarter of 2019/20 financial year, 99.4% of all date imposed defects were completed before their due date.
+Complete reviews of Asset Management Plans In progress The Building Asset Management Plan was adopted in October 2019.
+Bridges, Urban Drainage and Footpath Asset Management Plans will follow.
+Provision of vacant land zoned for residential development in and around towns Complete As a result of the completion of the Settlement Strategy 2019-2034, vacant land in and around towns has been identified.
+New residential development in and around towns In progress During 2019/20 there were 16 residential developments approved across the Shire.
+Complete feasibility study on increase to public transport Complete At the March 2019 Councillor Forum, there was an item presented regarding the preliminary project proposal for a Public Transport Feasibility Study.
+With the adoption of Council's Annual Report 2018/19 this action was concluded.
+Work in collaboration with Loddon Campaspe Regional Partnership to examine opportunities for transport for smaller communities Complete In discussion with Councillors on the Public Transport Feasibility Study, the view was expressed that it is disingenuous to continue to promote this through Regional Partnerships as it seemed to be an unresolvable issue.
+This action was concluded with the adoption of the 2018/19 Annual Report.

-The following statement provides information in relation to the services funded in the 2018/19 budget which help to grow and invigorate Loddon's population:
+The following statement provides information in relation to the services funded in the 2019/20 budget which help to grow and invigorate Loddon's population:

 Service Description Infrastructure management Provision of the following to the municipal community as a whole: long-term asset management planning for roads, buildings, recreational facilities, pools, parks, waste facilities and bridges, development and delivery of annual infrastructure projects and programs, contract administration, survey and design and digital mapping.
-Recreation services Provision of the following to the municipal community as a whole: financial and administrative support to sporting clubs, management of Council's swimming pools, applications for government grants and assistance with long-term strategies for recreation facilities.
-Community planning Provision of the following to the municipal community as a whole: support in building Loddon communities through facilitation, logistical and financial means to improve the aesthetics of communities and develop key community assets, supporting communities to identify their strengths and opportunities, and facilitating novel approaches and solutions to local issues.
-Town planning services Provision of the following to the municipal community as a whole: planning permit and subdivision approvals, planning scheme compliance and enforcement, changes to the planning scheme and protection of significant heritage, cultural and environmental assets within the Shire.
+Recreation services Provision of the following to the municipal community as a whole: financial and administrative support to sporting clubs, management of Council's swimming pools applications for government grants and assistance with long-term strategies for recreation facilities.
+Community planning Provision of the following to the municipal community as a whole: support in building Loddon communities through facilitation, logistical and financial means to improve the aesthetic of communities and develop key community assets, supporting communities to identify their strengths and opportunities, and facilitating novel approaches and solutions to local issues.
+Town planning services Provision of the following to the municipal community as a whole: planning perm and subdivision approvals, planning scheme compliance and enforcement, changes to the planning scheme and protection of significant heritage, cultural a environmental assets within the Shire.
 Building surveyor services Provision of the following to the municipal community as a whole: building permit and occupancy approvals and administering the Building Act.